 Our aim is to allow our students to develop their own risk management skills and resilience by providing an area in which play is free, unstructured and creative in a natural area that is supervised.

 Negotiate/Co-operate/Appreciate

 Looking After Nature Play

-- 1. Use wooden steps or rocks for climbing up to red slide. - 2.
+- 1. Use wooden steps or rocks for climbing up to slides. - 2.
 Remind students to not walk on plants. - 3.
-Constructions created on the grass area need to be put away at the end of each day. - 4.
-Shed items to be put away at the end of each day. - 5.
 Year 2 and lower only in the Nature Play Area.